IndieGameDeveloper-Philanthropist (I cheated :D) . Email me at rekcahdam@gmail.com . For more about me read below:

 rComplex - The Facts from R.J.
 H. on Vimeo.

-The last few years of college I met up with an artist named Naomi Baker via myspace around the same time I started working on the Weekend Warriors series.
+In my last years of college I met an artist named Naomi Baker.
 We both studied at the same university and became good friends.
-Naomi and I were both huge video game nerds and one day she randomly said " we should make a game ourselves!".
-I didn't know much about the indie game scene at that time.
-I didn't even know where to start, but I decided to go for it anyway!
-The next thing I knew, I was developing my first game from scratch.
-I met another artist by the name of Brian Terwilliger on the gametrailers.com forums.
-The 3 of us went on to blog our whole progress of developing Wings of Apocalypse.
-Apparently we loved it so much that we've been working on game projects no-stop ever since!
+Naomi and I were both into video games but I never had any ambition to create one myself.
+Despite my lack of ambition Naomi encouraged me to give it a shot.
+I didn't know much about the indie-game scene at that time.
+I didn't even know where to start but, I decided to go for it anyway!
+Before long I met another artist by the name of Brian Terwilliger on the gametrailers.com forums.
+The 3 of us went on to work on several projects together.
+Brian and I still work together even to this day!

 -- VISUAL ART--